iwoty/eisenhower_matrix/README.md

 * `save_items_to_file(self, file_name)`

-  Writes all details about TODO items to *file_name.csv* file Every item is written in a separate line the following format:
+  Writes all details about TODO items to *file_name.csv* file Every item is written to a separate line in the following format:

   `title|day-month|is_important`